 Today I will show you how to build your very own compact Mini-ITX Firewall using easily sourced parts with the excellent (and Open Source) IPFire firewall operating system.
-You can also use any old PC with an additional Ethernet card, but this guide does focus on the Mini-ITX form factor and parts suitable for it.
+You can also use any old PC with an extra Ethernet card, but this guide does focus on the Mini-ITX form factor and parts suitable for it.
 I will also give you links to the sources for each part.

-Mini-ITX is becoming more and more popular as parts become much cheaper to purchase, and more variety (like cases) become available.
-Mini-ITX is also the perfect form-factor for things like firewalls and VPN routers, which is why I am using it in this guide.
+Mini-ITX is becoming more and more popular as parts become much cheaper to buy, and more variety (like cases) become available.
+Mini-ITX is also the perfect form-factor for things like firewalls and VPN routers, that’s why I am using it in this guide.
 We also don’t need a high-spec motherboard, fast CPU or tons of RAM with IPFire (and all other Open Source firewall offerings btw) as it has minimum hardware requirement of 1GHz CPU, 1GB RAM, 4GB hard drive and 2 Ethernet ports.
 This means you can source older Mini-ITX motherboards which will be cheaper but still perform perfectly well.

 Motherboard, CPU & RAM